Christians are citizens of the Kingdom of God now. What does that mean? How does our citizenship in God’s Kingdom matter now?

 God wants his will to be done on earth, as his will is done perfectly in heaven.
 And when his will is done on earth, that is evidence that his Kingdom has come on earth.

 Jesus told parables to illustrate this.
-Turn to Mark 4:26 where Jesus tells two parables in a row.
-In both, Jesus is talking about the mysterious powerful nature of the Kingdom that is at work even when we don’t see it.
+Turn to Mark 4:26-32 where Jesus tells two parables in a row.
+In both, Jesus is talking about the mysteriously powerful nature of the Kingdom that is at work even when we don’t see it.
 It flows, it is on the move, it is at work.

 Go back to Mark 1:14-15.
 When Jesus said the Kingdom was near, he himself was ushering it into the world in a new way.
 No longer was the Kingdom of God contained to the physical borders of the nation of Israel.
 The Kingdom of God is not defined by borders.

 Consider earthly kingdoms where we pass through entry and exits points of a country’s borders.
-In earthly kingdoms or nations, they have defined boundaries (for the most part) and those boundaries almost never move.
+Earthly kingdoms or nations have defined boundaries (for the most part), and those boundaries almost never move.
 With our passports in hand, and sometimes visas, we the people of the world move in and out earthly countries.
 But God’s Kingdom is totally different.
 God’s Kingdom has no boundaries.
 Instead it his kingdom that is on the move.
 So while we enter and exit earthly kingdoms, God’s kingdom enters and exits us.

 This has great implications for us as citizens.
 Citizens of an earthly country are expected to live and act a certain way.
 So how should citizens of God’s Kingdom live out their identity?
 We will be different.
 Just as people from different cultures act, speak and think differently, Christians should be known for acting, thinking and speaking differently, flowing from our core identity.
 Remember our core identity: we are adopted as children into God’s family, we have new life in Christ and we are temples of the Holy Spirit.
 That is our identity, and because of that identity, we will live a certain way.